fourcube/captainslog/README.md

 # captainslog

-Remember what you have done the last day.
+Remember what you have done through a simple text log.

 ## Installation